MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Proofs

 \section{Proofs}

-The proof below gives details for the calculus of $\mu_0$'s hyper-posterior distribution, involved in the E step of the EM algorithm and during the prediction process.
-Although the main idea is similar to the proof given for common timestamps, there are some cautions to take when working in the general case.
 Note that the proof of \Cref{prop:E_step} is a particular case of the proof below, where $\taub = \Ut$ exactly (where $\taub$ is the set of timestamps the hyper-posterior is to be computed on).
 Moreover, in order to keep an analytical expression for $\mu_0$'s hyper-posterior distribution, we discard the superfluous information contained in $\yii$ at timestamps on which the hyper-posterior is not to be computed.
 Hence, the proof below states that the remaining data points are observed on subsets $\acc{\taub_i}_i$ of $\taub$.